 - 1 tbsp balsamic vinegar

-Pour about 1/2 cup of water into a small dish and along with a handful of ice cubes
+- Cut the butter into ½″ cubes and then re-chill for about 5 minutes.
+Pour ½ cup of water into a small dish and along with a handful of ice cubes.